awsdocs/aws-security-hub-user-guide/doc_source/orgs-accounts-enable.md

 If you do not automatically enable new organization accounts, then you can enable those accounts manually\.
 You must also manually enable accounts that you disassociated\.

-You cannot enable an account if it is already a member account for a different master account\.
+You cannot enable an account if it is already a member account for a different administrator account\.

 When you enable an organization account, Security Hub is enabled automatically for that account\.
 The account does not receive an invitation\.